Urgent question from small businesses: When will aid arrive?

 Many owners are also seeking separate SBA economic injury disaster loans.
 And the Federal Reserve plans to set up a program to lend directly to small business owners.

-In addition, freelancers are now eligible for unemployment benefits, something they hadn't previously qualified for.
+In addition, freelancers are now eligible for unemployment benefits.
 And owners can be eligible for the $1,200 per person payment that's available to many Americans depending on their income.

 Whatever the source of funding, how fast it arrives at businesses across the country is sure to have a significant impact on the economy.
 Slightly more than half of American workers are employed at businesses with 500 or fewer employees.
 Every lost job means another person will struggle to pay rent or other bills.
 Unpaid bills, in turn, cut revenue for other businesses.